open-telemetry/opentelemetry-java/docs/common-github-actions-practices.md

 so while it's not a comprehensive spell checker, it doesn't produce false positives, and so doesn't get in your way.

-You may wish to not make this a required check for PRs to avoid unnecessarily blocking of PRs if new misspellings are added to the misspell dictionary.
+You may wish to not make this a required check for PRs to avoid unnecessary blocking of PRs if new misspellings are added to the misspell dictionary.

 ```
   misspell-check:
-    # release branches are excluded to avoid unnecessary maintenance when
+    # release branches are excluded to avoid unnecessary maintenance if new misspellings are
-    # new misspellings are added to the misspell dictionary
+    # added to the misspell dictionary
     if: ${{ !startsWith(github.ref_name, 'v') }}
     runs-on: ubuntu-latest
     steps: